peterdemin/peterdemin.github.io/source/index.rst

 Previously I lived in Russia and Belarus working for Yandex and EPAM in the same position.

 I write about Python, vim and git.
+I’m trying to keep a :ref:`public journal <life>` about non-technical topics.

 Articles and notes
 ------------------